 Chronic stress doesn’t just affect your mood; it can directly impact your skin.
 When you’re stressed, your body produces cortisol, a hormone that can break down collagen and elastin, leading to more wrinkles.
 Beyond the hormonal effects, think about what your face does when you’re worried or concentrating—you furrow your brow.
 Over time, these repeated expressions etch lines into your forehead.
 Incorporating stress-reducing activities into your life, like meditation, yoga, or even simple deep breathing exercises, can help.
 By managing your stress, you not only feel better, but you also relax your facial muscles, preventing the constant muscle contractions that deepen forehead wrinkles.

-How to Choose the Right Treatment for Your Skin
+How to Choose the Best Treatment for Your Forehead Wrinkles

 With so many options available, figuring out the best path forward for your forehead wrinkles can feel overwhelming.
 The truth is, the “best” treatment is different for everyone.
 It comes down to your unique skin, your goals, and your lifestyle.
 Instead of looking for a one-size-fits-all answer, focus on finding the perfect fit for you.
 Thinking through a few key areas will help you make a confident decision and get the results you’re hoping for.